Get help finding missing information in iCloud after restoring an iOS device

 * Automatic downloading is based on iTunes in the Cloud availability by country, and previous purchases may be unavailable if they have been refunded or are no longer available in the store.
 Some previously purchased movies may not be available in iTunes in the Cloud.

-Photos and videos in your Camera Roll are included in your iCloud backup and will download to your iOS device during the restore process.
+Photos and videos in your Photos tab (or Camera Roll in iOS 7) are included in your iCloud backup and will download to your iOS device during the restore process.

-- Photos in your Photo Stream are already stored in iCloud, so they are not part of your backup. iCloud stores the photos uploaded to My Photo Stream for 30 days.
-To keep the photos in your photo streams on your device and make them part of your backups, save these photos to your Camera Roll or another album.
+- Photos in My Photo Stream are already stored in iCloud, so they are not part of your backup. iCloud stores the photos uploaded to My Photo Stream for 30 days.
+To keep the photos in your photo streams on your device and make them part of your backups, save these photos to your Photos tab (or Camera Roll) or another album.

-- To view My Photo Stream or a shared photo stream, make sure the photo stream features are turned on in Settings > Photos & Camera.
+- To view My Photo Stream or a shared photo stream, make sure the photo stream features are turned on in Settings > iCloud > Photos.

 - To recover photos that originally synced to your device from your computer, sync your device using iTunes on a computer.

-- To restore Camera Roll photos to an iPhone or iPod touch, the iCloud backup must be from an iPhone or iPod touch.
-To restore Camera Roll photos to an iPad, the iCloud backup must be from an iPad.
+- To restore Photos tab (or Camera Roll) photos to an iPhone or iPod touch, the iCloud backup must be from an iPhone or iPod touch.
+To restore Photos tab (or Camera Roll) photos to an iPad, the iCloud backup must be from an iPad.

 Messages (including iMessage and carrier SMS or MMS pictures and videos) are included in your iCloud backup and will download to your iOS device during the restore process.
 To restore messages to an iPhone or iPod touch, the iCloud backup must be from an iPhone or iPod touch.
 To restore messages to an iPad, the iCloud backup must be from an iPad.

-If you are using Documents in the Cloud, your iWork documents are not included in your iCloud backup.
-To include iWork documents in your backup, save them to your iOS device:
+If you're using iCloud Drive or Documents in the Cloud, your iWork documents aren't included in your iCloud backup.
+If you want to manually back up your iWork files, you can save them to your Mac or PC.

 Calendar and contact data